 Mrs Mathews and her sister Mrs Smith invited us over for supper.
-Since we first met them, they have been a tremendous help to us, and they have aparently been very active in the community.
+Since we first met them, they have been a tremendous help to us, and they have aparently been

-Leon world went Hartford, Ala.
-(Geneva County) to speak at Rex.
+Leon went went Hartford, Ala.
+(Genera County) to speak at Rex.
 Autry's church.
 Rex Harroll could not make appointment and asked to full Monday July 26, 1965 in for him.